-The result so far, has been a mediocre performance by the majority of the personnel.
-Numbers for most of the team members are down and recently the team seems to be unraveling.
+The result so far has been a mediocre performance by the majority of the team’s personnel.
+Numbers are down, and what was once a very solid teamseems now to be unraveling.

-Why did I think the Jays would not do well when the only changes were in management, so far removed from the performers day to day?
-Because I believe the culture you create, begets the result.
+Why did the Jays regress so significantly when the only changes were in management, a department seemingly somewhat removed from the actual performers?
+Because the culture you create begets the result.

-Under Beeston and Anthopolous, the team had a family feel, they had each others back and wanted to perform for their leadership as well as their teammates.
-They all felt like they were in it together.
+Under Beeston and Anthopolous, the team was family.
+They had each other’s backs and performed for their teammates as well as for themselves.
+They were in it together.

 The disrespectful handling of the change in administration undermined Beeston and Anthopolous’s carefully cultivated familial culture, a feature of high importance in any forward-looking company.
 In doing this, both the players and the staff behind the scenes lost something to play for and began to be affected by the lack of fellowship around them.
 It began the degeneration of the entire team.

 As these players walk onto the field, they carry with them the dispositions of their institution, just as all employees of any given company or organization.
 This fact cannot be ignored: in business we need to be mindful of company culture and office moral,, which is impacted greatly by the treatment of those involved.
 Our current and prospective employees, our clients, and the market in general are always watching.